 Otago has a range of services to support graduate research students

-Completing a PhD, higher degree, or research masters’ requires hard work, dedication and motivation – fortunately the University of Otago has a range of services in place to support you.
+Completing a PhD, professional doctorate, or research master's thesis requires hard work, dedication and motivation – fortunately the University of Otago has a range of services in place to support you.

 Visit Otago’s services and support page for a full list of academic, electronic, recreational and welfare services at Otago.